 Captionists use a syllabus differently than students do.
-The SDS C-Team uses the syllabus to schedule the team's workload and to determine which C-Team captionist is best suited for your course.
+It is used to schedule workload and to determine which captionist(s) are best suited for your course.
 The syllabus may change during the course of the semester, but even a draft is useful.